Shomi: Discontinuation

 On September 26, 2016, Shomi announced it would shut down on November 30, 2016.
 David Asch, senior vice-president and general manager for Shomi, cited the changing climate of the online video marketplace in Canada and greater than anticipated challenges in operating as the reasons for the shut down.
 Melani Griffith, senior vice-president of content at Rogers, said that the number of subscriptions was not "big enough to be renewed for another season".
 This announcement came amid reports that Rogers and Shaw expect to incur a "loss on investment of approximately $100 million to $140 million in its third quarter".

 Solutions Research Group conducted a study in June 2016 that indicated that 5.2 million Canadian households subscribe to Netflix.
 In the same study, Crave and Shomi together had fewer than 700,000 subscribers.

 The discontinuation was criticized by CRTC Chairman Jean-Pierre Blais, who remarked in an address that he "can't help but be surprised when major players throw in the towel on a platform that is the future of content—just two years after it launched.
 I have to wonder if they are too used to receiving rents from subscribers every month in a protected ecosystem, rather than rolling up their sleeves in order to build a business without regulatory intervention and protection."

 No general announcement was made regarding programming rights Shomi had at the time of shutdown.
 Amazon.com announced that it would expand its video service worldwide for the launch of its new original series The Grand Tour.
 Shomi held Canadian rights to several Amazon series including Transparent.
 Since the launch of Amazon's Prime Video service in Canada in December 2016, programs including Transparent and Mozart in the Jungle have appeared on that service, though Shaw Media retained premiere rights to new seasons of Transparent, airing it on Showcase.

 Following the shutdown of Shomi, Rogers moved its streaming efforts to CitytvNow and FXNow Canada, both ad-supported video on demand services requiring TV Everywhere authentication through a participating provider to access most programming, but eventually launched an over-the-top service combining the programming of both, Citytv+, in 2022.
 Corus Entertainment, which acquired Shaw's media assets shortly after the shutdown of Shomi (but not Shaw's interest in Shomi itself), launched its own over-the-top offering, StackTV, in 2019, combining content from its linear networks.
 Both Citytv+ and StackTV are offered primarily through Prime Video as paid add-on channels.

-In 2021, Rogers and Shaw announced plans to merge under the Rogers banner, pending regulatory approvals.
-There is no indication that Shomi Partnership was ever dissolved, so if completed, the merger would presumably consolidate ownership of the remaining Shomi intellectual property under Rogers.
+In 2021, Rogers and Shaw announced plans to merge under the Rogers banner, pending regulatory approvals; the merger was completed in April 2023.
+There is no indication that Shomi Partnership was ever dissolved, implying that the merger consolidated ownership of the remaining Shomi intellectual property under Rogers.